-Ground water.
-Grand Mound is located over

-a shallow, highly productive aquifer which underlies the Scatter Creek and Chehalis River Valleys.
-This aquifer is unconfined and is, therefore, highly susceptible to land use impacts.
+Grand Mound is located over a shallow, highly productive aquifer which underlies the Scatter Creek and Chehalis River Valleys.
+This aquifer is unconfined and is, therefore, highly susceptible to contamination and land use impacts.
 Most of the land area in the Grand Mound UGA is classified as "extremely critical aquifer recharge area".
 This aquifer provides the sole source of drinking water to the community.
-One potential source of contamination that is a concern in Grand Mound is the high concentration of on-site sewage disposal systems.
+One potential source of contamination that is a concern in Grand Mound is the high concentration of onsite sewage disposal systems.
 Well water nitrate levels have been found to be elevated in this area.
 There is also concern with the other types of wastes that are disposed of in on-site systems as well, such as chemicals used in households and businesses.
+Connection to the Sanitary Sewer and Water Supply systems help to prevent contamination of groundwater from septic leakage and overuse of unregulated water.
 Development within this extremely critical aquifer area is guided by the Thurston County Critical Areas Ordinance.